-DDACTS Works!
-See what your colleagues have to say about the training and how the DDACTS system has worked for them: DDACTS Testimonials!
+Data-Driven Strategies Works!
+See what your colleagues have to say about the project, training and how a nationally recognized data-driven policing model worked for them: Agency Testimonials!

-Any Texas law enforcement agency wishing to participate in this project or to obtain more information please feel free to contact the Texas- DDACTS Project Manager, Daniel A. Howard at email@example.com.
+Any Texas law enforcement agency wishing to take advantage of the opportunities this project offers or to obtain more information, please feel free to contact the Texas- Project Manager, Daniel A. Howard at firstname.lastname@example.org.